 - Question 3.
 Metlakatla to LOA ADαPT(UBC)-Leicester Light Isotope Laboratory: What is the archaeological evidence of resource management of fish in our territory?

 - Question 4.
-Métis Nation of Alberta to Rupertsland Centre for Métis Research-Institute of Prarie and Indigenous Archaeology (UAlberta): How can the compilation and management of geospatial and geophysical archaeology data demonstrate the Métis presence throughout the Métis homeland?
+Métis Nation of Alberta to Rupertsland Centre for Métis Research-Institute of Prairie and Indigenous Archaeology (UAlberta): How can the compilation and management of geospatial and geophysical archaeology data demonstrate the Métis presence throughout the Métis homeland?

 Research Question and Research Issue